-The Bond Order confirms the prior creation of the District's Debt Service Fund, including the sub-accounts which are used to separate funds received to pay debt service on bonds issued to finance water, wastewater and storm drainage ("WSD Bonds") from funds received to pay debt service on bonds issued to finance road facilities ("Road Bonds").
+The Bond Order confirms the prior creation of the District's Debt Service Fund, including the sub-accounts which are used to separate funds received to pay debt service on bonds issued to finance water, sewer, and drainage facilities ("WSD Bonds") from funds received to pay debt service on bonds issued to finance road facilities ("Road Bonds").
 The Bond Order also confirms the District's Construction Fund, including the sub-accounts which are used to separate proceeds from WSD Bonds and Road Bonds.
 Accrued interest on the Bonds will be deposited from the proceeds from sale of the Bonds into the sub-account of the Debt Service Fund created in respect of WSD Bonds.
 All remaining proceeds of the Bonds will be deposited in the sub-account of the Construction Fund created in respect of WSD Bonds.

-The proceeds from all taxes levied, appraised and collected for and on account of the Bonds authorized by the Bond Order shall be deposited, as collected, into the sub-account of the Debt Service Fund created in respect of WSD Bonds.
-The Debt Service Fund, which constitutes a trust fund for the benefit of the owners of the Outstanding Bonds, the Bonds and any additional tax bonds issued by the District, is to be kept separate from all other funds of the District, and funds in the sub-accounts created in respect of WSD Bonds are to be used for payment of debt service on the Bonds and any of the District's duly authorized WSD Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or part from taxes.
-Amounts on deposit in the sub-accounts of the Debt Service Fund created in respect of WSD Bonds may also be used to pay the fees and expenses of the Paying Agent/Registrar, to defray the expenses of assessing and collecting taxes levied for payment of interest on and principal of the Bonds and any of the Districts duly authorized WSD Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or in part from taxes, and to pay any tax anticipation notes issued in respect of debt service due to or become due on WSD Bonds, together with interest thereon, as such tax anticipation notes become due.
-Funds otherwise on deposit in the Debt Service Fund, including funds in a sub-account created in respect of Road Bonds, will not be allocated to the payment of the Bonds.
+The proceeds from all taxes levied, assessed and collected for and on account of the Bonds authorized by the Bond Order shall be deposited, as collected, into the sub-account of the Debt Service Fund created in respect of WSD Bonds.
+The Debt Service Fund, which constitutes a trust fund for the benefit of the owners of the Outstanding Bonds, the Bonds and any additional tax bonds issued by the District, is to be kept separate from all other funds of the District, and funds in the sub-account created in respect of WSD Bonds are to be used for payment of debt service on the Bonds and any of the District's duly authorized WSD Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or part from taxes.
+Amounts on deposit in the sub-accounts of the Debt Service Fund created in respect of WSD Bonds may also be used to pay the fees and expenses of the Paying Agent/Registrar, to defray the expenses of assessing and collecting taxes levied for payment of interest on and principal of the Bonds and any of the District's duly authorized WSD Bonds, whether heretofore, hereunder, or hereafter issued, payable in respect of debt service for and principal of the Bonds and any of the District's duly authorized WSD Bonds, whether heretofore, hereunder, or hereafter issued, payable in whole or in part from taxes, and to pay any tax anticipation notes issued in respect of debt service due or to become due on WSD Bonds, together with interest thereon, as such tax anticipation notes become due.
+Funds otherwise on deposit in the Debt Service Fund, including funds in the sub-account created in respect of Road Bonds, will not be allocated to the payment of the Bonds.